Inequality of Noether Type for Gorenstein Minimal 3-folds of General Type: Introduction

-where $K_S$ is the canonical divisor of $S$ and $\chi(\mathcal{O}_S)$ is the Euler-Poincar$\acute{\text{e}}$ characteristic of $\O_S$.
-Together with the Bogomolov-Miyaoka-Yau inequality (cf.~\cite{Miyaoka}, \cite{Yau}): $K_S^{2}\leq 9\chi(O_S)$, they have ever played very important roles in surface theory.
-It is natural to prove the higher dimensional analogue.
+Let $S$ be a smooth minimal surface of general type.
+We have the classical Noether inequality: $K_S^2\ge 2p_g(S)-4$ and $K_S^{2}\geq 2\chi(\O_S)-6$ (c.f.~\cite{N}).
+Together with the Miyaoka-Yau inequality $K_S^{2}\leq 9\chi(O_S)$ (cf.~\cite{Miyaoka}, \cite{Yau}), they have ever played very important roles in the classification of algebraic surfaces.

-We restrict our attention to projective Gorenstein minimal $3$-folds of general type.
-Under this assumption, J.~A.~Chen and M.~Chen proved the sharp inequality: $K^3\geq\frac{4}{3}p_g-\frac{10}{3}$.
-We refer to \cite{CC}, \cite{CCZ}, \cite{Ch1}, \cite{Ch2} for more details of this topic.

-The aim of this paper is to study the open problem in \cite{Ch2}.
-Our main result is the following:

-\begin{thm} Let $X$ be a projective Gorenstein minimal $3$-fold of general type with terminal singularities.
-Then the following inequality holds: